© Crown copyright 2017

 Further analysis by PHE found that alcohol is mentioned in around a third of drug misuse deaths annually in England, and that heroin related deaths increasingly also involve other substances.

-In 2015, the drug misuse death rate among those aged 50 to 69 exceeded that among those aged 20 to 29 for the first time since records began in 1993.
+In 2016, the drug misuse death rate among those aged 40 to 49 exceeded that among those aged 30 to 39 for the first time since records began in 1993.
+The rate among those aged 40 to 49 exceeded 100 per million population.

 PHE’s further analysis found that the median age of drug misuse death increased by 9 years in a 13-year period.
 This pattern is consistent with other indications of an ageing drug-using population.